-Q: Can you provide sworn (certified / notarized) translations and why is this important?
+Q: Can you provide certified / notarized translations and why is this important?

-A: Yes, I can.
-In Germany, only translators publicly appointed and sworn in by a German court are authorised to carry out certified translations, accepted by virtually all authorities worldwide.
+A: Yes, we can (no pun intended).
+In Germany, only translators publicly appointed and sworn in by a German court are authorized to carry out certified translations, accepted by virtually all authorities worldwide.